 Top 4 Sentence Embedding Techniques using Python

-For instance, if someone commented on my article in Japanese, I certainly wouldn’t understand what the person is trying to say.
-This is the general rule, isn’t it?
-For effective communication, we need to interact with the listener in a language that he/she understands best.
+Humans’ ability to understand nuances in a language is unmatchable.
+The perceptive human brain can easily understand humour, sarcasm, negative sentiment, and much more in a given sentence.
+The only criterion for this is that we have to know the language of the sentence.
+For instance, if someone commented on my article in Japanese, I certainly wouldn’t understand what the person was trying to say.
+This is the general rule.
+For effective communication, we must interact with the listener in a language he/she understands best.

-For a machine to process and understand any kind of text, it is important that we represent this text in a language that the machine can understand.
+For a machine to process and understand any text, we must represent this text in a language that the machine can understand.
 What language do you think machines understand best?
 Yes, it is that of numbers.
-A machine can only work with numbers, no matter what data we provide to it: video, audio, image, or text.
-That is why, representing text as numbers or embedding text, as it called, is one of the most actively researched topics.
+A machine can only work with numbers, no matter what data we provide: video, audio, image, or text.
+That is why representing text as numbers or embedding text, as it is called, is one of the most actively researched topics.

-In this article, I will be covering the top 4 sentence embedding techniques with Python Code.
+In this article, I will cover the top four sentence embedding techniques with Python Code.
 Further, I limit the scope of this article to providing an overview of their architecture and how to implement these techniques in Python.
-We will be taking the basic use case of finding similar sentences given a sentence and demonstrate how to use such techniques for the same.
+We will take the basic use case of finding similar sentences given a sentence and demonstrate how to use such techniques for the same.
 I will begin with an overview of word and sentence embeddings.

 What is Word Embedding?

 The initial embedding techniques dealt with only words.
-Given a set of words, you would generate an embedding for each word in the set.
-The simplest method was to one-hot encode the sequence of words provided so that each word was represented by 1 and other words by 0.
-While this was effective in representing words and other simple text-processing tasks, it didn’t really work on the more complex ones, such as finding similar words.
+Given a set of words, you would generate an embedding for each word.
+The simplest method was to one-hot encode the sequence of words provided so that each word was represented by one and other words by 0.
+While this effectively represented words and other simple text-processing tasks, it didn’t work on the more complex ones, such as finding similar words.

 For example, if we search for a query: Best Italian restaurant in Delhi, we would like to get search results corresponding to Italian food, restaurants in Delhi and best.
 However, if we get a result saying: Top Italian food in Delhi, our simple method would fail to detect the similarity between ‘Best’ and ‘Top’ or between ‘food’ and ‘restaurant’.

 This issue gave rise to what we now call word embeddings.
-Basically, a word embedding not only converts the word but also identifies the semantics and syntaxes of the word to build a vector representation of this information.
+Basically, a word embedding not only converts the word but also identifies its semantics and syntax to build a vector representation of this information.
 Some popular word embedding techniques include Word2Vec, GloVe, ELMo, FastText, etc.

 The underlying concept is to use information from the words adjacent to the word.
-There have been path-breaking innovation in Word Embedding techniques with researchers finding better ways to represent more and more information on the words, and possibly scaling these to not only represent words but entire sentences and paragraphs.
+There has been path-breaking innovation in Word Embedding techniques, with researchers finding better ways to represent more information on the words and possibly scaling these to represent not only words but entire sentences and paragraphs.

 What is Sentence Embedding?